 If you spend any time in Vancouver, it won’t be long until you hear people talking about hiking The Chief.
 The Stawamus Chief is located in beautiful Squamish, and it’s one of the many incredible hikes in the area.

-Located midway between Vancouver and Whistler, Squamish is home to glorious trails, scenery and cute coffee shops, restaurants and breweries overlooking the mountains and water.
+Located midway between Vancouver and Whistler, Squamish is home to glorious trails, scenery, cute coffee shops, restaurants, breweries and unbelievable adventures overlooking the mountains and water.
 Discover the best things to do in Squamish with a Yervana Local.

 Sloquet Hot Springs